tushar-sharma/tushar-sharma.github.io/_posts/2022-10-07-crossslot-keys-error-redis.md

 ## Solution 1

 One solution is to force redis to insert the keys into same slot.
-We can achieve that using patter "{...}"
+We can achieve that using pattern "{...}"

 So we have to modify are keys as `{user1}.key1` and `{user1}.key2`.
 Here hash slots are only computed for keys within the braces